AramZS/devblog/src/posts/projects/devblog/hello-day-34.md

 - [x] Build a Markdown-it plugin to take my typing shortcuts `[prob, b/c, ...?]` and expand them on build.

 `git commit -am "Finish day 34"`

+## A few notes on touch up

+Just noting on here that I touched up the above Regex which had a few bad errors I didn't want anyone to repeat.
+Most importantly, I removed my use of `\S`.

+`git commit -am "Touch up day 34 stuff"`